kiselitza/kiselitza/README.md

 - 🌱 Growing Infobip's Dev Community.
 - 📝 Infobip Dev Content.
 Read our content via either [Medium](https://medium.com/infobipdev) or [Dev.to](https://dev.to/infobipdev) publications.
 - 🌎 Looking for best conferences to talk at.
-- 🧑‍🎓 Help educating IT newbies.
+- 🧑‍🎓 Helping educate IT newbies.

 I share passion for sports & adrenaline in general - martial arts in particular.
 Tech background, an extrovert kind that happens to love business as well.
 Blockchain enthusiast and an aspiring wannabe entrepreneur, hopefully an altruist one - the time will tell.